bberka/windows-optimizer-rework/README.md

 ![Screenshot_4](https://user-images.githubusercontent.com/77205615/113425266-3ec23280-93da-11eb-8f18-e5c5c016ad47.jpg)
 ![Screenshot_5](https://user-images.githubusercontent.com/77205615/113425243-3669f780-93da-11eb-90ae-5f3ef9af766e.jpg)

-# Warning
+# WARNING
+This edits default settings of Windows OS that is not recommended by Microsoft.
+Only use if you know what you are doing.

- Create a backup of registery keys (you can do it within the app) This is not a completely bug free tool so you may encounter with some issues please report bugs or issues you encounter.
+Create a backup of registery keys (you can do it within the app)

+This is not a completely bug free tool so you may encounter with some issues please report bugs or issues you encounter.

+You are responsible any damage done to your computer.